sigpwny/notes/fallctf-2023/pwn/pwn.md

 ### Fall CTF

-In Bug Bounty 4, the stack is executable.
+In the Execute challenge, the stack is executable.
 What happens when we place code on the stack, and we know the address of the stack?

 It might be helpful to google shellcode and shellcode exploits.
-Additionally, look into the `asm()` function in pwntools.

 ## Format Vulnerability